School Rules

 (a) Students are expected to remain in the school grounds throughout the school day.

-(b) Students who need to leave the grounds must bring a note of explanation from their parents to the School Office to obtain an exeat pass.
+(b) Students who need to leave the grounds, prior communication from the parent(s) or relevant authority must be communicated to the School Office to obtain an exeat pass.
 On return to school students must sign in at the Student Office.

 (c) Only Year 13 students may leave the grounds without a lunch pass at lunch time.